PrefectHQ/prefect-background-task-examples/README.md

 ### Calling tasks

-You can call a task to run it immediately, or you can defer the task by scheduling it for background execution with `Task.delay`.
+You can call a task to run it immediately, or you can run it in the background with `Task.delay`.

-**NOTE**: It is also possible to submit tasks to a _task runner_ such as Ray or Dask -- and to defer task execution -- within a workflow, which in Prefect is called a _flow_.
-However, this document will focus on deferring task execution outside of workflows.
+**NOTE**: It is also possible to submit tasks to a _task runner_ such as Ray or Dask and run tasks in the background within a workflow, which in Prefect is called a _flow_.
+However, this document will focus on using background tasks outside of workflows.
 For example, by calling `my_task.delay()` within a web application.

 However you run a task, Prefect will use your task configuration to manage and control task execution.
 The following example shows both methods mentioned earlier, calling a task and using `delay`: